-The inspiration behind this project occurred when I found a pair of workmen’s goggles in the gutter one day when I was out for a walk.
-(I’m a bit of a magpie, always finding bits of treasure which I collect and keep in my studio to use in or inspire my artwork.)
+The inspiration behind this project occurred when I found a pair of safety goggles in the gutter one day when I was out for a walk.
 Walking home with the goggles I had a clear vision of a young girl wearing them, in each of the lenses I imagined two powerful contradictory images.

 I had recently watched the HBO series dramatizing the Chernobyl disaster – it had affected me deeply.
 The idea of the air we breathe being containing an invisible poison, was horrifying.
-(A disturbing mirror maybe, of the Covid-19 crisis.)
 Worse still was the idea that the disaster was man made, and the realisation of how close we had come to a global catastrophe.